jssimporter/python-jss/README.md

 Interacting with the JSS:
 =================
-In general, you should use the constructor methods on the JSS object to query for existing objects and create new objects.
-The JSS object will return an object subclassed from JSSObject.
+In general, you should use the constructor methods on the JSS to query for existing objects and create new objects.
+The JSS will return either an object subclassed from JSSObject, or a list of JSSListData objects.

-Updating existing objects and deleting objects should be handled through the object's methods.
+Updating existing objects and deleting objects should be handled through the methods.

+After careful consideration, I decided to do it this way rather than by using the composite pattern to treat lists and single objects similarly.
+In thinking about what operations I would want to perform, deleting ALL computers at once, or updating all policies at once, for example, seemed both dangerous and unnecessary.

+Also, the JSS returns different data structures for an object type depending on the context.
+A "full" object listing is _not_ the same thing as the greatly abbreviated data returned by a listing operation or a "match" search.
+Likewise, trying to PUT a new object by just editing the full XML retrieved from an already existing object would fail.
+(For example, the ID is assigned by the JSS, not you.)

+Therefore, there are a few object classes for each type of data:
+*JSSObject: All data on a single object, like a single computer, the activation code, or a policy.
+*JSSObjectList: A list of JSSListData objects, containing only the most important information on an object.
+*JSSObjectTemplate: An snippet of XML sufficient to create a new object of that class

 I.e.: